Numerical solution of the Boltzmann equation with S-model collision integral using tensor decompositions: Discrete velocity method

-A standard finite-volume method is used to discretize the left-hand side of the resulting system.
-The computational domain in physical space is divided into finite volumes (polyhedrons) $V_i$, $ i = 1, \ldots, N_C $.
+A standard finite-volume method of the Godunov type is used to discretize the left-hand side of the system \eqref{eq:tensor-pde}.
+The computational domain in the physical space is divided into $N_C$ finite volumes (polyhedrons) $V_i$, $ i = 1, \ldots, N_C $.
 System \eqref{eq:tensor-pde} is integrated over $V_i$, the volume integral is replaced by the sum of surface integrals over the cell faces from the fluxes projected onto the normal to the face.
+We assume that all the faces in the mesh are numbered with the index $j = 1, \ldots, N_F$.
 Thus we obtain a semi-discrete scheme of the following form:

-Here $\hat{f}_i$ is the tensor formed by the values of the integral averages of the distribution function over cell $i$, $\bm{n}_{li}$ is the outer normal vector of the $l-$th face of the cell with index $i$, $A_{li}$ is the face of the cell.
-The final form of the method depends on the flux approximation and time-marching scheme.
+Here, $\hat{f}_i = \hat{f}_i(t)$ is the tensor consisting of the integral averages over cell $V_i$ of the distribution function values, $|V_i|$ is the volume of the cell, $N_F(i)$ is the number of faces in the cell with index $i$, $j(i, l)$ is the global index of the $l$-th face of the cell with index $i$, $\mbox{sign}(i,l)$ equals $+1$ if the normal vector for the face $j(i,l)$ is outer with respect to the cell $i$ and $-1$ otherwise, $\bm{e}_{j}$ is the unit normal vector of the face with global index $j$, $\hat{\xi}_{n,j}$ is the projection of the velocity onto the normal vector, $A_j$ is the face with index $j$, $\hat{J}(\hat{f}_i)$ is the tensor with elements computed by formulas \eqref{eq:shakhov_integral} in which all the integrals are replaced with the quadrature formula.
+Face flux $\hat{\Phi}_{j}$ is approximated via the solution of the one-dimensional Riemann problem:

-For brevity we consider first order method: distribution function is assumed to be piece-wise constant, the numerical flux is given by an exact or approximate solution of the one-dimensional Riemann problem along normal vector at each face center.
-In the case of the exact solution (CIR scheme), the expression for flux is the following:
+where $|A_j|$ is the area of the face, $\hat{F}$ is the exact or approximate solution (flux) to the Riemann problem, $\hat{f}_{L, j}$ and $\hat{f}_{R, j}$ are the reconstructed values to the left and to the right of the face with respect to the normal vector.
+For the first order reconstruction at the inner faces, these values are simply values of the integral average in the left and right cell, respectively.
+If the face lies on the boundary then one of these values is set based on the corresponding boundary condition.
+The final form of the numerical method depends on the specific flux approximation and the time-marching scheme.

-here $\hat{f}_L, \hat{f}_R$ are the values to the left and right of the face with respect to the normal.
-If the cell is adjacent to the boundary, one of these values is set based on the boundary condition.
+In the case of the exact solution to the Riemann problem (the CIR scheme \cite{toro2013riemann}), the expression for the face flux is the following:

-It should be noted, that in \eqref{eq:exact-flux} instead of $\lvert \hat{\xi}_{n,li} \rvert$ some estimate can be used.
-This may be interpreted as Riemann solver of the Rusanov type.
+It should be noted that in \eqref{eq:exact-flux} instead of $\lvert \hat{\xi}_{n,j} \rvert$ some estimate can be used.
+This may be interpreted as using a Riemann solver of the Rusanov type \cite{toro2013riemann}.
+Another important fact is that the term $\lvert \hat{\xi}_{n,j} \rvert$ (or its approximation) is responsible for the level of the numerical dissipation of the scheme.

-Using the explicit Euler method to solve the ODE system, we obtain the fully discrete one-step method:
+Using the explicit Euler method to solve the ODE system \eqref{eq:ode_system}, we obtain the fully discrete method: